How to Claim Back PPI Tax on Your Payouts

 05th December 2019

-The deadline for clawing back any Payment Protection Insurance payments you made for wrongly sold policies expired back on the 29th of August.
-Hopefully, you got your claims filed in time and got your cash back – but there’s a chance you could still be owed more.
-What a lot of people don’t realise is that part of their payouts is taxed at source automatically.
-That means, if you weren’t eligible to pay tax for the year, you probably got short-changed.
+The deadline for clawing back your Payment Protection Insurance payments for wrongly sold policies expired on the 29th of August 2019.
+Hopefully, you got your claims filed in time and got your cash back – but there’s a chance you could still be owed more, even now.
+Here’s what you need to know about PPI tax refunds.

 A quick guide to PPI

 Payment Protection Insurance policies were designed as a safety net to help stop people from getting into financial trouble with debt repayments.
 They generally applied to things like loans, mortgages and credit card balances.
 The basic idea wasn’t actually bad.
 Your PPI agreement would keep your repayments covered if you lost your job or were too ill to work, for instance.

 Even so, there was a problem with how these policies were sold.
 PPI deals grew into a big money-spinner for lenders, so they basically started to ram them down their customers’ throats every chance they got – even if they weren’t needed, wanted or useful.
 In fact, many customers never even realised they were signing up to a PPI agreement in the first place.
 If you didn’t squint hard at the small print of your agreement, those details could be easy to miss.
 Even worse, some people were being sold PPI policies that they didn’t even qualify for and could never use.
 Self-employed people were a good example of this.